ezriharmusial/igborestoration.org/src/content/projects/en/ohia-restoration.md

 Let's introduce the various phases of Ohia Owerre-Nkworji Restoration Project implementation.

 ### PROJECT PHASES
-* Inspection: Led by Eze's cabinet members on the 3rd of April 2024, ArtKids envoy Mr. Ezri D. Harmusial was shown around and introduced to Ohia Owerre-Nkworji so as to access the present condition of Owerre-Nkworji's only spring water.
+* Inspection: Led by Eze's cabinet members on the 3rd of April 2024, Igbo Restoration envoy Mr. Ezri D. Harmusial was shown around and introduced to Ohia Owerre-Nkworji so as to access the present condition of Owerre-Nkworji's only spring water.
 Ohia.
 The inspection was professionally video recorded for documentation sake.

 * Commissioning: On the 13th of April 2024, HRH.
 Eze Boniface Unogu (Ishigbo I) of Owerre-Nkworji and his cabinet members visited and honoured Ohia Owerre-Nkworji which was followed by the commissioning of the project as he authorised Igbo Restoration Holland to genuinely and unconditionally restore the glories and values of Ohia Owerre-Nkworji Stream.
 This event was not only video-recorded but was also Drone-captured.
 Using drone, Igbo Restoration Holland was able to capture a global view of Ohia Stream and her environs.